naacl-org/naacl-2021-website/_pages/calls/industrytrack.md

 <span style="font-weight: bolder;font-size: larger;">Industry Track: Call For Papers</span>

 The industry track at NAACL-HLT 2019 will be a venue for all members of the ACL community to share and learn about recent advances and challenges in the deployment of language processing technologies in real-world systems.
-Transitioning a technology to real-world industrial strength applications raises a different set of technical issues.
+Transitioning a technology to real-world industrial strength applications raises a unique set of technical issues.
 Such issues do not receive the deserved attention in language technology forums and are often relegated to isolated instances and vagaries of specific systems, with little effort to learn from common experiences.

-We invite submissions in all technical areas of NAACL-HLT 2019 **[ADD LINK]** pertaining to practical issues of deployment of NLP and speech processing technologies in real-world systems.
-Papers that describe key learnings and new challenges posed by real world implementations, from both industry and academia, are solicited, including, but not limited to, the following topics listed in alphabetical order:
+We invite submissions in all [technical areas of NAACL-HLT 2019](http://naacl2019.org/calls/) **{TODO:FIXLINK}** pertaining to practical issues in real-world deployment of NLP and speech processing technologies.
+Papers that describe key learnings and new challenges posed by real-world implementations, from both industry and academia, are solicited, including, but not limited to, the following topics (in alphabetical order):

 - Continuous improvement of deployed systems
 - Cost considerations